-EU to ban individuals connected to chemical weapons
+EU agrees hair-trigger sanctions on chemical weapons

 The UK, Estonia, Latvia, and Lithuania, as well as the US and Canada, have already imposed targeted sanctions on Russian individuals deemed guilty of involvement in the Magnitsky conspiracy.

-But "it remains to be seen" if the Dutch and British initiative gets EU support, following years of EU resistance to the idea despite pressure by the European Parliament to go head.
+But it remains to be seen if the Dutch and British initiative gets EU support, following years of EU resistance to the idea despite pressure by the European Parliament to go head.

-"We don't necessarily see it as a follow-up to the new chemicals regime, but human rights is a constant topic on the EU agenda," another EU diplomat told this website.
+"We don't necessarily see it as a follow-up to the new chemicals regime," an EU diplomat told this website.

-"That discussion is still incipient at this stage," the diplomat said.
+"That discussion is still incipient," the diplomat said.

-"The Netherlands started to think on possible horizontal regime, but this is at an extremely early stage and not yet a debate at the level of the 28 [EU states]," another diplomat said.
+"The Netherlands started to think of a possible horizontal regime, but this is at an extremely early stage and not yet a debate at the level of the 28 [EU states]," another diplomat said.

-A "horizontal" blacklist, in EU jargon, is one based on a theme, such as terrorism, chemical weapons, human rights, or cybercrime, instead of a list aimed at one or other country.
+A "horizontal" blacklist, in EU jargon, is one based on a theme, such as terrorism, chemical weapons, human rights, or cyber crimes, instead of a list aimed at one or other country.

-"The European External Action service boss, Federica Mogherini, has been blocking an EU Magnitsky Act for many years in spite of near-unanimous from the EU parliament," Bill Browder, who used to be Magnitsky's employer, but who now campaigns for human rights, told this website.
+"The European External Action service boss, Federica Mogherini, has been blocking an EU Magnitsky Act for many years in spite of near-unanimous support from the EU parliament," Bill Browder, who used to be Magnitsky's employer, but who now campaigns for human rights, told this website.

 "I'm hoping that Putin's murderous behaviour will now make her [Mogherini's] past obstinacy untenable," Browder said, referring to Russian leader Vladimir Putin and the Skripal case.